melodysdreamj/WizardVicunaLM/README.md

 - 2023.5.20: TheBloke has created a [🤗Wizard-Vicuna-13B-Uncensored-GGML](https://huggingface.co/TheBloke/Wizard-Vicuna-13B-Uncensored-GGML) model for us!
 - 2023.5.18: ehartford has created a [🤗Wizard-Vicuna-7B-Uncensored](https://huggingface.co/ehartford/Wizard-Vicuna-7B-Uncensored) model for us!
 - 2023.5.13: ehartford has created a [🤗Wizard-Vicuna-13B-Uncensored](https://huggingface.co/ehartford/Wizard-Vicuna-13B-Uncensored) model for us!
-- 2023.5.10: gptordie has created a [Telegram bot](https://t.me/WizardVicuna13Bot) for us!😍
 - 2023.5.5: TheBloke has created a [🤗wizard-vicuna-13B-HF](https://huggingface.co/TheBloke/wizard-vicuna-13B-HF) version for us!
 - 2023.5.5: TheBloke has created a [🤗wizard-vicuna-13B-GPTQ](https://huggingface.co/TheBloke/wizard-vicuna-13B-GPTQ) version for us!
 - 2023.5.5: TheBloke has created a [🤗WizardVicuna 13B GGML](https://huggingface.co/TheBloke/wizard-vicuna-13B-GGML) version for us!